 If you suspect that you or a close family member or friend may be addicted to drugs and are suffering the consequences of drug abuse, the best thing to do is seek help immediately.

 “Of all the places I inquired about, I am glad I chose Castle Craig to help me detox/withdrawals and stop my drug use.
 My room was pretty, and the therapist[s] were amazing.” – Anne.

 First step: call 01721 722 763 for your free drug-addiction assessment.

 Residential drug rehab is very structured and offers the highest available professional and medical support to people who want to recover from addiction.

-At our hospital, our residential (or inpatient) drug rehab programme requires you to stay within our treatment facility for 4-5 weeks.
+At our hospital, our residential (or inpatient) drug rehab programme (Addiction Treatment Programme ATP) requires you to stay within our treatment facility for 4-5 weeks.
 During which, you’ll focus entirely on recovery and coping with other mental health issues like depression or anxiety.

 Who would benefit from attending a drug addiction treatment programme